zx1239856/libserver/README.md

 ## Usage

-The server requires MySQL as server-side database, you should set up a database server in advance either using the same host or some other remote host.
+The server requires MySQL as server-side database, so you need to set up a database server in advance either using the same host or some other remote host.
 But it is recommended that you deploy DB server locally to maximize performance and stability.

 Before running, please create a config file (See example config file in libserver/docs/config.conf)